georgevdd/blender-eclipse/README.md

   Standard output from Blender should appear in the Eclipse console view.
 You should see a small amount of logging from Eclipse Connector.
+3. Within Blender, make sure that the `.blend` file whose scripts you wish to debug is open.
+4. Within Eclipse, set any breakpoints in the scripts to be debugged.
-3. Within Blender, any text block that you create can now `import pydevd` and `pydevd.settrace()`.
-When you choose Run Script within Blender, control will break into the Eclipse debugger at the statement following `pydevd.settrace()`.
+5. Within Blender, when you choose Run Script within Blender, control will break into the Eclipse debugger when any breakpoint is hit.
 You can now step through your script within the debugger.
 When you choose Resume (F8) within Eclipse, control returns to Blender.

 ---

-TODO: Work out why breakpoints set within Eclipse don't seem to work.
+TODO: Work out how to remap breakpoints whenever the `.blend` file is reloaded in Blender, so that breakpoints set from Eclipse before Blender is started are dealt with properly.

 ---